challe/dynamic-objects/README.md

 # dynamic-objects
+The purpose of this projectis for you to be able to simply describe your applicaton in a YAML-file, and that's it.
-Describe your applicaton in a YAML-file and start the WebAPI.
-Tables, relations and a GrapQL schema is automatically created for you.
+You then start the application, and everything is automatically set up for you.
+CLR Objects, tables (and their relations) and a GrapQL schema is automatically created for you.

 ## Example input
 ```yaml